 During that interview with VICE, Marguiles explained how the league's football players were paid based on ticket sales and whether they won or lost.
 It ended up being only a few hundred dollars every season, but the injuries they were sustaining took a huge toll.
 (Don't forget that they're playing full-speed tackle football in bikinis and hockey helmets.)

 In the newly-announced X League, players can receive ownership stakes in their team at the conclusion of their careers, but only to those who "establish tenure and proven their worth to the league."
 A Superstars Program is being established to help athletes create branding and revenue opportunities for themselves, which seems to be their main, if not only, source of income for playing.

-The X League’s opening game will be April 11 when Seattle visits Austin.
-The 2020 season plays on until conference championship games on August 29 in Los Angeles, followed by The X Cup title game on September 12.
+The X League's opening game was set for April 11, 2020 with Seattle visiting Austin.
+The 2020 season would play on until conference championship games on August 29 in Los Angeles, followed by The X Cup title game on September 12.

 UPDATE (June 23, 2020): The X-League announced that, due to restrictions amidst the coronavirus pandemic and spread of COVID-19, the relaunch would be delayed until 2021.

 BREAKING: X League Officials Announcing Postponement of 2020 Season.